 Simon: Of course we do!
 The tomorrow we're trying to grab for ourselves...
 Is not the tomorrow that you've set out for us!
 It's the tomorrow that we choose for ourselves—a tomorrow that we choose out of all of the infinite universes!
 We'll fight our way through!
 We'll keep fighting and protect the universe!
 We'll stop the Spiral Nemesis, too!

-It doesn't really have to be wounds either.
-Theoretically, it could be anything, including birth, aging and shonen upgrades.
+- It doesn't really have to be wounds either.
+Theoretically, it could be anything, including birth, aging and next tier power ups.

 Heh.
 "Illusions"?
 "Puppets"?
 Heheh, screw that crap!!

 - This is Garrod Ran's attitude in Gundam X, in stark contrast to his Waif Prophet girlfriend Tifa, who initially believes You Can't Fight Fate.
 At the end of the series, the first Newtype says that Garrod's refusal to accept "fate" is precisely what allowed him to change it.

 - Psyren's entire point is this trope.
 They're screwing destiny, bit by bit.

 - The titular Golem of Break Blade was engraved with a message by its builders.
 Translated, the message is simply "Go, And Defy Your Destiny".
 Said golem only works for Un Sorcerers.

 - Puella Magi Madoka Magica: Homura is obsessed with saving Madoka from the depths of despair that have inevitably befallen her in other timelines.

 - Note that the Big Bad is also desperate to prevent the end of the universe.
 They do this by turning little girls into Eldritch Abominations.
 This itself is subject to the attitude, so there doesn't seem to be a win-win solution for the problem.